Ashley-Ann-Benoy/Digital-Stethoscope/README.md

 A **digital stethoscope** that amplifies, filters, and digitally processes heart sounds for enhanced diagnostics and remote monitoring.
 ## Project Outline
 We intend on developing a digital stethoscope system which includes an acoustic sensor that is attached to the processing unit, which will catch the signal, amplify it using an amplifier circuit using an op amp TL082.
-The amplified signal is then sent to the ATMEGA328-P, which then converts the analog signal to a digital one,which is then displayed as a waveform on the LCD TFT screen.
-We intend to 3D print an enclosure which will offer mechanical support and keep the enclosure compact.
+The amplified signal is then sent to the ATMEGA328-P, which then converts the analog signal to a digital one, which is then displayed as a waveform on the LCD TFT screen.
+We also have a flash memory IC for storing waveforms and retrieving them later.
+The entire step will be placed in a 3D-printed enclosure, which will offer mechanical support and keep the enclosure compact.
 ## Working
 The custom acoustic sensor is positioned on a pulse point of the body.
 The sound is transmitted to an amplifier circuit via a condenser microphone.